-- RejectMD5Clients: A Boolean variable that indicates whether the server SHOULD<124> reject incoming clients that are using MD5 encryption. - SignSecureChannel: A Boolean variable that determines whether a domain member attempts to negotiate signing for all secure channel traffic that it initiates. - TrustedDomains: A list of domain trusts (of type DS_DOMAIN_TRUSTSW (section 2.2.1.6.2)) obtained by calling DsrEnumerateDomainTrusts (section 3.5.4.7.1).
+- RejectMD5Clients: A Boolean variable that indicates whether the server SHOULD<129> reject incoming clients that are using MD5 encryption. - SignSecureChannel: A Boolean variable that determines whether a domain member attempts to negotiate signing for all secure channel traffic that it initiates.
+This setting is deprecated, as SealSecureChannel MUST be TRUE. - TrustedDomains: A list of domain trusts (of type DS_DOMAIN_TRUSTSW (section 2.2.1.6.2)) obtained by calling DsrEnumerateDomainTrusts (section 3.5.4.7.1).